DanteLore/SmolbeanPlanet3D/README.md

 ## Day and Night

+Added a new skybox shader, following these video tutorials for inspiration: https://www.youtube.com/@iDigvijaysinhG

 Been working on a simple day and night cycle.
 There's LOTS more to do to make it look good... but so far it's promising....

 ![Screenshot](./Docs/Images/screenshot51.png)